garrandall/popular-music-data/tracks/don-t-talk-jon-b.md

 Excuse me love, can I come dance with you?
 Uh (Mmm, yeah)
 Yeah
-2000, Jon B 'ish, uh, yeah (Ooh, babe)
+2000, Jon B 'ish, uh, yeah (Oh, babe)
-All you people in the club feel it (Ooh, ooh, oooh) Uh, yeah, come on, baby, now
+All you people in the club feel it (Oh, oh, oh
+Uh, yeah, come on, baby, now